A Way of Axion Detection with Mass $10^{-4} \text{-}10^{-3}$eV Using Cylindrical Sample with Low Electric Conductivity: conclusion

+In a strong magnetic field, axions generate an electric current in a cylindrical semiconductor sample.
+This current consists of two components: one localized near the surface due to conventional electromagnetic induction, and another that flows throughout the bulk of the semiconductor.
+The presence of this bulk current is a distinctive feature of axion-induced electromagnetism.
+In semiconductors, whose electrical conductivity is lower than that of metals but significantly higher than that of insulators, the bulk current becomes the dominant contribution.

-Summarized, we have proposed a method for axion detection with a cylindrical sample choosing appropriate small conductivity $(\sigma = 10^{-3}\text{-} 10^{-2}\text{eV})$ sensitive to microwave signals in the frequency range $m_a/2\pi = 24\text{-}240\text{GHz}$.
-With such conductivity, the axion induces large electric current flowing the bulk of the cylinder and causes a high signal-to-noise ratio of the current.
-Therefore, the method demonstrates the feasibility of detecting dark matter axions under realistic experimental conditions.
+In this paper, we have proposed a method for axion detection with a cylindrical sample choosing appropriate small conductivity $(\sigma = 10^{-3}\text{-} 10^{-2}\text{eV})$, which is sensitive to microwave signals in the frequency range $m_a/2\pi = 24\text{-}240\text{GHz}$.
+With such conductivity, the axion induces large electric current $I$ in the bulk of the cylinder.
+It causes a high signal-to-noise ratio of the current $I\sqrt{\delta \omega \delta t_{ob}/2\pi}/I_n>1$ with the observation time $\delta t_{ob}=10^3$second.
+Therefore, the method demonstrates the feasibility of detecting dark matter axions ( or ALPs ) under realistic experimental conditions.
 It is also effective for the search of dark photon.